SergioRoldan/Seths-Network/README.md

 [Angular](https://angular.io) CLI 1.2 or superior (otherwise change angular.json for angular-cli.json).

-[Ganache](http://truffleframework.com/ganache/) prefered.
+[Ganache](http://truffleframework.com/ganache/) preferred.
 Geth, Parity, Testrpc or similar (use port 7545, Ganache default port, or modify truffle-config.js file to point to another port).
 Blocked accounts with password or mnemonic not yet implemented.

 [Electron Packager](https://github.com/electron-userland/electron-packager) 12.0.1 (not tested with other versions) necessary to pack electron app.